Hear Teddy Bear's mom discuss his last day of chemotherapy and their experience at AERC.

 The decision to pursue chemotherapy can be complicated and is filled with uncertainty.
 For a majority of cases, the goal is not to cure the disease, but rather to prolong quality of life in spite of the disease.
 For this reason, a pet undergoing chemotherapy will generally experience a lower rate of side effects as compared to people.
 For many, chemotherapy can be a viable option to provide valuable quality time to be with our animal friends and help prepare to say our goodbyes.

-Our internal medicine service offers cancer consultation and chemotherapy options.
+Our Internal Medicine Department offers cancer consultation and chemotherapy options.
 It is just another way we can continue to provide exceptional care for you and your pet.
 If your pet has been diagnosed with cancer, chemotherapy may be a reasonable option.
-We encourage you to have your veterinarian arrange a consultation with Dr. Shadwick to evaluate your pet and the extent of the cancer, so that you can be aware of what options you and your pet have available.
+We encourage you to have your veterinarian arrange a consultation with Dr. Shadwick, DACVIM, to evaluate your pet and the extent of the cancer, so that you can be aware of what options you and your pet have available.

 We know the decision to pursue chemotherapy can be quite emotional and may not be for appropriate for everyone and every pet.
 It is our hope that for others, chemotherapy is an opportunity to gather further time and more cherished memories.